This post was originally published in November 2019 and has been updated in April 2025 for accuracy.

 To start, let’s look at a few definitions.
 These are found in IATA’s Appendix A. Some of these may seem silly on the surface, but they are needed to drive the point home about overpacks.
 These definitions will all pertain to non-radioactive shipments.

-• Packaging: One or more receptacles and any other components or materials necessary for the receptacles to perform their containment and other safety functions and to ensure compliance with the minimum packing requirements of these Regulations.
+- Packaging: One or more receptacles and any other components or materials necessary for the receptacles to perform their containment and other safety functions and to ensure compliance with the minimum packing requirements of these Regulations.

-• Package: The complete product of the packing operation consisting of the packaging and contents prepared for transport.
+- Package: The complete product of the packing operation consisting of the packaging and contents prepared for transport.

-• Overpack: An enclosure used by a single shipper to contain one or more packages and to form one handling unit for convenience of handling and stowage.
+- Overpack: An enclosure used by a single shipper to contain one or more packages and to form one handling unit for convenience of handling and stowage.
 Dangerous goods packages contained in the overpack must be properly packed, marked, labelled and in proper condition as required by these Regulations.
 Note: Shrink-wrap or banding may be considered an overpack.

 What is all of that in reality?
 Packagings are the pieces and parts that work together to make a final package.
 These are things like bottles, boxes, absorbent materials and even tape that make up combination packaging kits.
 Packagings also include things like drums, jerricans, and IBCs.
 Depending on the parts and how they are put together, they may have to be tested under the UN Packaging Standards.
 Many also have specific instructions for use and closure.
 A Package then is the final box, drum, etc. filled with a dangerous good that will be picked up and shipped.
 It is simply waiting around for a carrier to come and get it.

-Now as a side note, none of the regulations of 49CFR, TDG and IMDG require net quantity marks to be placed on packages.
+As a side note, none of the regulations of 49CFR, TDG and IMDG require net quantity marks to be placed on packages.
 Now, the paperwork for each of them does require the total net quantity of dangerous goods in the shipment.
 Again, not package weights and overpacks have no bearing here.

 Carriers may ask for total gross weights of “shipments”.
 These could require the weight of all packages, dangerous goods, and overpack materials.
 This type of weight is needed to balance loads and not overweight transport vehicles.

-By the way, any time the word overpack is required on the outside of the overpack container, be sure it is 12 millimeters (~0.5 inches) tall.
+By the way, any time the word overpack is required on the outside of the overpack container, be sure it is at least 12 millimeters (~0.5 inches) tall.
 This is a requirement in all of the transport regulations.

 Stay up to date and sign up for our newsletter!